 Life Sciences Compliance Law (2 or 3 cr.)
 D/N 693 The course examines law and regulation pertaining to the initiation of research projects involving human and animal subjects by both universities and manufacturers.
 It examines the pertinent government regulations, guidance documents and enforcement initiatives forming the framework for the conduct of clinical trials and focuses upon the practical aspects of clinical trial contracting, application of regulatory guidelines, quality system compliance and corresponding documentation requirements.
 The course will provide experience in drafting and negotiating clinical trial contract provisions, addressing publication rights, intellectual property ownership, indemnification and confidentiality.

-Marion County Public Health Externship (2 cr.)
+Marion County Public Health Externship (2 or 3 cr.)
 D802 Student externs will assist health department attorneys in enforcement of the Marion County Public Health Code in environmental court and drafting of health department regulations and contracts.
 (Application(s): Summer/Fall 2014)

 Neuroscience and the Law (2 cr.)
 D/N 686 focuses on aspects of neuroscience relevant to legal decision-making.
 Subjects addressed will include an overview of brain structure, relevance of brain to behavior, an exploration of medical and scientific tools used to better understand the brain, and applications of this knowledge to areas such as the adolescent brain, addictions, and psychopathy.
 Advances in neuroscience may well challenge traditional understandings of concepts such as culpability, propensity, andresponsibility.